Chrriis/SWTSwing/SWTSwing/Release/readme.txt

 libraries), can act as a bridge between Swing and SWT components, support for look and feels.

-SWTSwing requires the latest official version of the Java Runtime Environment (6.0) in order to provide a maximum coverage of the SWT API.
-It can be used on on older runtimes (1.4+) with a few less functionalities.
+SWTSwing requires the Java Runtime Environment 1.8 minimum.

 2. How to use it?